 I arrived just before midday, which is when they stop serving breakfast, but they were happy to seat me.
 Ginger’s is a relatively health-conscious, organic restaurant and their menu has symbols indicating which items have organic ingredients and which ones don’t contain palm oil or dairy, making it helpful for vegans.
 Their breakfast menu consists of Acai bowls and pancakes, but after a discussion with the waiter, I opted for the omelette with no bread.
 It was pretty simple but I was just happy to have somewhere to eat breakfast that was so pretty.

 I’d definitely give this restaurant a try for a fabulous lunch or dinner on my next trip too.
 They have light options such as raw vegan salads and Acai energy bowls, plus a beautiful display of fresh fruits and veggies for juicing.
 For a heavier lunch or dinner, they do organic pasta and veggie burgers with a healthy wine list, which you naturally expect anywhere you are eating in Rome.
-It’s difficult to know how gluten-free their menus are as they aren’t marked but I think it’s worth a try as my waiter was very informed and helpful.
+It’s difficult to know how gluten-free their menus are because they aren’t marked but I think it’s worth a try as my waiter was very informed and helpful.

 🍳 Ginger Sapori e Salute, 43-46 Via Borgognona, 00187 Rome